ferdianatmadiputra/kanban-server-public/api-doc.md

 ```
 {
   "errors": [
-    "title cannot be empty" || "category cannot be empty"
+    "title cannot be empty",
+    "category cannot be empty"
   ]
 }
 ```